groff_diff(7) — Linux manual page

 are not applied to the line count.

-Compute the number of characters in anything and return
+Compute the number of characters in contents and store the

-the count in the register reg.
-If reg doesn't exist, it
+count in the register reg.
+If reg doesn't exist, it is

 .linetabs [b]